 N.C.
 NAACP President Barber to speak SPECIAL TO THE CHRONICLE Seeing a need to increase voter turnout in North Carolina, Bishop Sir Walter Mack Jr., pastor of and teacher at

 Julianne Malveaux Guest Columnist Are you ready to vote?Are you registered?
-These may seem like simplistic questions, especially for those who are aware, but every year some folks are denied
+These may seem like simplistic questions, especially for those

 Letters to the editor of The Winston-Salem Chronicle, May 12th Issue.
 Congratulations one year later on 41 years in business, Praise for Chronicle reporter, Voting does come at a cost, Honor these non-conforming trailblazers by voting.